List of United Kingdom food and drink products with protected status

+This list, is compiled according to the eAmbrosia European Commission database and the UK 'Protected geographical food and drink names' database.
+They list all registered products, as well as all products which were formerly registered or for which registration has been applied.

 Legislation

 Introduction as EU member state (applicable in the UK until 2021)

 The schemes were introduced by the European Union, while the United Kingdom was a member, in 1993.
 From 2012 they were governed by Regulation (EU) No 1151/2012 of the European Parliament and of the Council, in part to overhaul and regulate the protected status system.
 Spirits, fortified wines and aromatised wines, described by the European Commission as "spirit drinks", were governed by a separate regulation, Regulation (EC) No 110/2008 of the European Parliament and of the Council.

 The EU uses three different protected status schemes, which provide differing characteristics and levels and types of protection.